-Media Monitoring: We ensure accurate and responsible reporting about the current realities of HIV prevention and stigma by challenging inconsistencies and biases in digital, social, and print media.
+Media Monitoring: PAC works to ensure accurate and responsible reporting about the current realities of HIV prevention and stigma by challenging inconsistencies and biases in digital, social, and print media.

-Social Media Outreach: Honored with Healthline's 2016 Best Use of Social Media in HIV Advocacy, the U=U campaign and its Community Partners and advocates unite and promote the U=U message widely on Facebook and Twitter using the hashtag #UequalsU.
+Social Media Outreach: Honored with Healthline's 2016 Best Use of Social Media in HIV Advocacy, the U=U campaign and its Community Partners and advocates unite and promote the U=U message widely social media using the hashtag #UequalsU.

-Media Outreach: Prevention Access Campaign and U=U have received extensive coverage in HIV/AIDS and global media including CBS Evening News, The Washington Post, China Global Television, The Guardian, CNN, BHEKISISA, and the world's leading medical journals, The Lancet and JAMA.
+Media Outreach: PAC and U=U have received extensive coverage in HIV/AIDS and global media including CBS Evening News, The Washington Post, China Global Television, The Guardian, CNN, BHEKISISA, and the world's leading medical journals, The Lancet and JAMA.

-Social Marketing: We create and facilitate the sharing of social marketing campaigns between Community Partners to alleviate the cost and time associated with the creation of materials.
+Social Marketing: PAC creates and facilitates the sharing of social marketing campaigns between Community Partners to alleviate the cost and time associated with the creation of materials.

 Why Isn't U=U Widely Known?

 Despite the monumental importance of the U=U message, many socio-cultural, political, economic, and systemic barriers have prevented people living with HIV from being accurately and meaningfully informed about their social, sexual, and reproductive health.
 As a result of these barriers, including many that have existed long before the start of the epidemic, the risk from people with HIV has been exaggerated.
 That exaggerated risk puts people living with HIV at risk of harm and injustice.
 Exaggerating the risk wastes valuable opportunities to greatly improve lives and bring us closer to ending the epidemic.